 Various other track works have taken place, usually for a few days at a time and often coinciding with school holidays, involving suspensions over parts of the network.
 Unfortunately, full details are not available.
 However, a particularly major one occurred on 24 May to 1 June 2014 inclusive, when the old road bridge at Woodside, which had been subject to a weight limit for some years, was replaced.
 Trams were curtailed to Addiscombe, with line 1 withdrawn completely; buses ran from Beckenham Junction to East Croydon.

-Some further increases in the Sunday shopping hours service would be worthwhile – the frequencies were originally devised before Sunday trading came into being, and still do not reflect the fact that Sundays are now just as busy as weekdays for shoppers.
-Whilst the 1/2 have doubled at these times, the parts of the system served by the 3 (except Beddington Lane - Wimbledon) are still running at the original frequency of 4tph.
+One problem that has been evident almost since the system opened was the inadequate Sunday shopping hours frequency.
+The frequencies were originally devised before Sunday trading came into being, and still do not reflect the fact that Sundays are now just as busy as weekdays for shoppers.
+As noted above, the off-peak service from Beddington Lane to Wimbledon was increased from 2tph to 4tph early on, whilst the Line 1/2 service was doubled from 2 to 4tph more recently.
+However the Wimbledon - Beddington Lane section has been 4tph throughout.
 This is particularly an issue on the section serving the Purley Way area, which now has 3 times as many trams on Mon-Sat!
-It is exceedingly strange that, with all the other improvements, this issue, which would be simple to fix, has still not been addressed.
+At long last an increase is due in November, but it is exceedingly strange that, with all the other improvements, this issue, which would be simple to fix, has not been addressed before.

 Loop summary | Working info